marapuisite/Communications/README.md

 selectionsort.ps        Plot file for selection sort w/ splay tree on 10 files

-Program can be built using default make arguments.
+Program can be built using default make arguments.adfasfdsf